-In arbitration, there is no judge, jury or right to an appeal.
-The arbitrators do not have to follow the law, and there is no public review of decisions to ensure the arbitrator got it right.
-Moreover, contracts typically name the arbitration that must be used – the one preferred by the company.
+In arbitration, there is no judge, jury, or right to an appeal.
+Arbitrators do not have to follow the law, and there is no public review of their decisions to ensure that they resolve disputes correctly.
+Moreover, contracts typically name the arbitration provider that must be used – the one preferred by the company.

-Forced arbitration frequently costs more than taking a case to court, and can cost thousands of dollars.
-Individuals often have to pay a large fee simply to initiate the arbitration process.
-Then in order to arbitrate, individuals sometimes have to travel thousands of miles on their own dime.
-In the end, the loser (usually the individual) often pays the company’s legal fees.
+Forced arbitration is frequently pricier than taking a case to court, often costing parties thousands of dollars.
+Individuals are regularly required to pay a large fee simply to initiate the arbitration process.
+Then, in order to arbitrate, individuals sometimes have to travel thousands of miles on their own dime to participate in the proceedings.
+In the end, the loser (usually the individual) frequently pays the company’s legal fees.

-Forced arbitration strips our most basic rights and makes many employee and consumer protections unenforceable.
-The laws that protect us from discrimination based on age, sex, religion, race, disability, and unequal pay for equal work, such as the Civil Rights Act and the Equal Pay Act, become meaningless and unenforceable in arbitration.
-Employees lose important protections for blowing the whistle on waste or fraud or for fighting retaliation for taking the family medical leave, for example.
+Forced arbitration strips away our most basic rights and makes many worker and consumer protections unenforceable.
+Laws such as the Civil Rights Act and the Equal Pay Act that safeguard us from discrimination based on age, sex, religion, race, or disability, and prohibit unequal pay for equal work, become meaningless in arbitration.
+Workers, for example, lose important protections for blowing the whistle on waste or fraud, or for fighting retaliation for taking family medical leave.

-Consumers cannot sue for negligence, defective products or scams.
-Even if a retirement account disappears, a home is dangerous and defective, or a loved one suffers harm in a nursing home, a forced arbitration clause means there is no right to take the company responsible to court.
+Consumers cannot sue for negligence, defective products, or scams.
+Even if a retirement account disappears, a home is dangerous or defective, or a loved one suffers harm in a nursing home, a forced arbitration clause means there is no right to take the company responsible to court.

-People who have been harmed by discrimination, negligence, defective products or scams should not be forced into arbitration: they should have a choice.
+People who have been harmed by discrimination, negligence, defective products, cheated out of wages, or scammed should not be forced into arbitration – they should have a choice.

-Congress must pass the Arbitration Fairness Act so that arbitration is always a choice.
-Consumers and employees must have a fair shot at getting justice when they are harmed by companies.
-It’s time to put an end to the abusive practice of forced arbitration, and to bring more accountability to the business world.
+Learn more about why Congress must pass the Forced Arbitration Injustice Repeal (FAIR) Act so that arbitration is always a choice.
+Consumers, workers, and small businesses must have a fair shot at getting justice when they are harmed.
+It’s time to put an end to the abusive practice of forced arbitration.